Grant Dayton: Atlanta Braves

 On June 5, 2021, Dayton was placed on the injured list with left shoulder inflammation and was later transferred to the 60-day injured list on July 7.
 The Braves finished with an 88–73 record, clinching the NL East, and eventually won the 2021 World Series, giving the Braves their first title since 1995.
-On November 6, 2021, the Braves released Dayton.
+On November 6, the Braves released Dayton.

-Miami Marlins
+Miami Marlins (second stint)

-On November 22, 2021, Dayton signed a minor league deal with the Miami Marlins.
-He was released on May 14, 2022.
+On November 22, 2021, Dayton signed a minor league contract with the Miami Marlins.
+He made 12 appearances for the Triple-A Jacksonville Jumbo Shrimp in 2022, posting an 0-1 record and 2.35 ERA with 24 strikeouts and one save across 15 1/3 innings pitched.
+Dayton was released by the Marlins organization on May 14, 2022.

 Los Angeles Angels

-On May 22, 2022, Dayton signed a minor league deal with the Los Angeles Angels.
-He elected free agency on November 10, 2022.
+On May 22, 2022, Dayton signed a minor league deal with the Los Angeles Angels organization.
+In 34 games for the Triple–A Salt Lake Bees, he registered a 5.56 ERA with 33 strikeouts in 34 innings of work.
+Dayton elected free agency following the season on November 10.

+On July 28, 2023, Dayton announced his retirement from professional baseball via Twitter, and that he had become a health insurance agent.

 Personal life

 Grant is married to Cori Dayton.
 Grant is also color blind.